kbodur/lab-intro-to-sql-joins/README.md

 - What are three things you learned during this lab?

-"I learned how to perform complex SQL JOIN operations to combine data from multiple tables."
+  1."I learned how to perform complex SQL JOIN operations to combine data from multiple tables."

-"I understood how to use UNION to handle FULL OUTER JOIN operations when there are multiple conditions."
+  2."I understood how to use UNION to handle FULL OUTER JOIN operations when there are multiple conditions."

-"I gained experience in transforming JSON data into relational database tables and writing efficient queries to extract meaningful information."
+  3."I gained experience in transforming JSON data into relational database tables and writing efficient queries to extract meaningful information."